 Travelling on Croatia’s wild side since 1998

-My love affair with Croatia stretches back well over 20 years.
+My love affair with Croatia stretches back some 25 years.
 After first travelling to Croatia in the late 1990s (a winter trip to the snowbound Velebit mountains), I returned to live in Zagreb for two years, learned to speak Croatian – and have been visiting, writing about and photographing this exquisitely beautiful and endlessly fascinating corner of Europe ever since.
 As a travel writer I still spend several weeks of each year in Croatia, often based in Zagreb or a small village near Zadar – however I have never lost the excitement of going back, or run out of places to explore.
 Over the years I have travelled the length and breadth of the country, from the agricultural plains of Slavonia to the hilltowns of Istria, and from the karst badlands and lush forests of the Dinaric Alps to the glittering islands of the Croatian Adriatic.

 In 2021 I was awarded the Zlatna Penkala (Golden Pen) Award by the Croatian National Tourist Board – an annual award given in recognition of ‘outstanding contribution to the promotion of Croatian tourism’ in the UK.